centaurus22/ruhrpottmetaller-editor/README.md

 As you can see, most of your work can be done on this two pages.
 ### Bands
 On this site you can edit the names of the bands in the database.
 Also you can mark them as not visible.
-In this case, the band is written in light brown letters in the concert overview on the Termine site.
+In this case, the band is written in light brown letters in the concert overview.
 Also concerts with the corresponding band are not be included in the export on the Export site.

 Filtering the bands by the first character of its name using the dropdown menu at the top.
 ### Cities